-Key in knob locks are the old-fashioned ones that not so many people use them, although some homeowners prefer simplicity this type of lock provides.
+Key in knob locks are the old-fashioned ones that not so many people use, although some homeowners prefer the simplicity this type of lock provides.
 The conventional deadbolts can’t boast about the fancy features either, but they can certainly be proud of the efficiency and safety they provide.
 If you are looking for a budget-friendly option and you don’t insist on smart features, we would recommend going for this type of lock.

 And, when we say smart locks, that means they perform way further than a simple door lock does.
 Welcome to the future: remote and voice control, access logs, which gives you the possibility to see people who are trying to access your home, and geofencing (the use of GPS or RFID technology to create a virtual geographic boundary) are the main features that make this type stand out from the crowd.

 Just like smartphones, you will need a Bluetooth or a Wi-Fi connection to lock and unlock the door in your home remotely.
-The catch with these types of locks are the price, and also the possibility of being hacked.
+The catch with these types of locks is the price, and also the possibility of being hacked.
 That is exactly why you would want to contact Alamo Key & Lock so we can help with finding the best safety solution for your specific needs.

-The Older Types of Locks
+The Older Types Of Locks

-The padlock takes the last position on the list, as it is not attached to anything, which may pose a threat for your security.
+The padlock takes the last position on the list, as it is not attached to anything, which may pose a threat to your security.
 Furthermore, the deadbolts are relatively safe, but we would go for the double-cylinder deadbolts as they provide increased safety and are stronger than the single-cylinder and thumb-turn ones.

 Then we have the lever handle locks, which we usually install on the inner doors of commercial buildings in Houston.
 When comparing this to the knob type, there is a significant difference.
-The lever handle locks are more convenient due to a longer push down lever.
+The lever handle locks are more convenient due to a longer push-down lever.

-A Final Word on The Types of Locks To Choose
+A Final Word On The Types Of Locks To Choose

 As an individual skilled in other areas in life, trying to understand which locks are more suitable may be tiring and confusing.
-Surely, you are not alone when a professional locksmith services in Houston TX can help.
+Surely, you are not alone when professional locksmith services in Houston TX can help.

 For over 35 years, Alamo Key & Lock has been near at hand for hundreds of Houstonians helping them make the right pick in the sea of different keys and locks.
 Call 713-688-3887 and speak directly with a professional locksmith in Houston TX.